AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

 - Keep in mind that you can **only go up to the theoretical maximum value you found in the previous step.**
     - In most cases, this is very high and a non-issue.

     - In some cases, however, you may be wondering why you can achieve seemingly "infinite" speeds.
-This probably means that your speed you are requesting is not actually able to be reached!
+This probably means that your printer is not actually able to reach the requested speed at that accel/distance!

 - Once again, run an extended "torture test" once you find your rough limit.
 - Example: `TEST_SPEED SPEED=450 ITERATIONS=50`